Nodeum sends notifications when specific events occur.

-- Community: The community to use; by default public should be used.|
+|Community||The community string you want to use; by default public should be used.|

-|Define the level of severity that will trigger the SNMP trap messages.
+|Define the level of severity that will trigger the SNMP trap messages. (see point 3)|

-Definitions of Level of Severity
+3- Definitions of Level of Severity

 A message of this severity is for information purposes only; no error was detected and no reply is needed.
 The message could indicate that a function is in progress or that it has reached a successful completion.